 Discount Tickets

 As the Randen Line is operated by a private company, it is not covered by the Japan Rail Pass.
-However, there is a 1-Day Randen Pass that allows you to take unlimited rides on both the Arashiyama and Kitano Lines.
-This costs 500 yen for adults and 250 yen for children.
-It also entitles you to some discounts at the shrines, temples and facilities on route – including a 50 yen discount on the footbath at Keifuku Arashiyama station!
-It is available from the four major Randen stations: Shijo Omiya, Katabiranotsuji, Arashiyama and Kitanohakubaicho.
+However, there is a Randen 1-Day Free Ticket that allows you to take unlimited rides on both the Arashiyama Main Line and Kitano Line.
+This costs 700 yen for adults and 350 yen for children.
+It is sold at major Randen stations including Shijo-Omiya, Katabiranotsuji, Arashiyama and Kitano-Hakubaicho.
+Some facilities along the route offer benefits for ticket holders, but details vary by facility.

-You can find route maps on the official Keifuku Randen website.
-There is also a free downloadable PDF full of useful information about the Randen lines and the most popular tourist locations en route.
-For timetables and station maps check the Arukumachi Kyoto site.
-However, to find a suitable train quickly and easily, it is best to use an English language online route finder like Jorudan or Hyperdia.
+You can find route maps and timetables on the official Keifuku Randen route map and timetable page.
+For fare details, IC card use and discount tickets, check the official Randen fares and tickets page.
+For boarding instructions, see the official Randen how-to-use page.
+For route planning in Kyoto, including buses and railways, use Arukumachi Kyoto.
+However, to find a suitable train quickly and easily, it is best to use an English language online route finder like Jorudan or Navitime.